seanxiangcheng/AIND-Sudoku/README.md

 # Question 2 (Diagonal Sudoku)
 Q: How do we use constraint propagation to solve the diagonal sudoku problem?
 A: *The idea is actually the same, and we can also use the same strategies.
-The only difference to make it that add the diagnoal units to the unit list and peers accordingly*.
+The only difference to make is that adding the diagnoal units to the unit list and peers accordingly.
+Thereafter, we can use the same functions to solve the problem (if there is a solution)*.

 ### Install